visual-framework/vf-home/README.md

 ## Adding Visual Framework components

-To add a component you can use npm/Yarn or install it manually.
+To add a component, use the command line or install it manually.

 ### By package

 - installation: `yarn add @visual-framework/vf-logo`
 - updating components: `yarn upgrade-interactive --latest`
-  - alias: `npm run update-components`
+  - alias: `yarn run update-components`

 ### Manual installation for customisation

 1. Download a pattern
 2. Copy it to `./src/components/vf-component-name`

-In either case you'll need to re-run `npm run-script dev` to access the pattern.

 ## Footnotes